Is it better to finance a car or pay cash?

 You have no other option

 For many buyers, auto loans are a necessity.
 If you don’t have cash to buy a car, you don’t have cash!
 In this case, your goal should be to take out the smallest loan amount possible.
 You can do this by making a larger down payment and buying a used car.
-Not only are used cars less expensive, they will depreciate more slowly than new cars.
-(Cars depreciate fastest in the first year or two.)
+Yes, it’s indeed possible to finance a used car.
+Not only are used cars less expensive, they will depreciate more slowly than new cars, though the uncertainty may contribute towards a higher interest rate.
+(New cars knowingly depreciate fastest in the first year or two.)

 Selecting the right financing option